Environmental Justice Element

 The City of Watsonville is developing its first Environmental Justice Element.
 Environmental Justice is defined by the State of California as “the fair treatment and meaningful involvement of people of all races, cultures, incomes, and national origins with respect to the development, adoption, implementation, and enforcement of environmental laws, regulations, and policies.”

 The Environmental Justice Element will be part of the City’s General Plan, and will reflect the City’s commitment to reducing environmental burdens and ensuring all residents have the opportunity to access public facilities and services that improve their quality of life.

 Why is the City developing an Environmental Justice Element?

 California State law requires every local jurisdiction to prepare and adopt a comprehensive and long‐range general plan to guide its growth and physical development.
-The General Plan provides a consistent framework for land use and development decisions consistent with an established community vision.
+The General Plan provides a consistent framework for land use and development decisions in accordance with an established community vision.
 In 2016, the State of California passed Senate Bill 1000 (SB 1000)—the Planning for Healthy Communities Act—requiring cities and counties to address environmental justice within their general plans.

 What will the City's Environmental Justice Element include?